o3de/o3de.org/content/docs/user-guide/testing/getting-started/_index.md

 These tests primarily use standard [Python](https://docs.python.org/3/) code along with [PyTest](https://docs.pytest.org/).
 Depending on where your test is focused, it should likely include one of two automation libraries:

-Internal tests of the O3DE Editor functionality should use [EditorPythonBindings](/docs/user-guide/testing/parallel-pattern/).
-This helps expose C++ interfaces of the Editor to Python.
+Internal tests of O3DE Editor functionality should use [EditorPythonBindings](/docs/user-guide/testing/parallel-pattern/).
+This helps expose editor C++ interfaces to Python.
 These tests almost always require the `TEST_SERIAL` flag.

 External tests at the Operating System level often use the [LyTestTools](/docs/user-guide/testing/lytesttools/) module, which simplifies interacting with O3DE applications.
 Tests using these tools are discussed more at .
 These tests often use the `TEST_SERIAL` flag.